Camp Oakes 2025

 Fees: $675 Members / $695 Non-Members

-Camp Oakes Leadership
+Camp Oakes Leadership Program

 The West End Y's Leadership Training program offers younger teens the opportunity to learn leadership skills in a resident camp setting.
 Leadership campers participate in all regular camp activities while learning about leadership techniques, problem solving, and camp skills.
 These programs are a great stepping stone for future camp counselors.